 About

-I am a Postdoc at EMBL Heidelberg.
+I am a Machine Learning Research Scientist at Bayer, where I work on machine learning applications to histopathology and drug discovery.
+Previously, I was a Postdoc at EMBL Heidelberg and a Visiting Scientist at Fraunhofer HHI.
 I received my PhD from Heidelberg University under the supervision of Anna Kreshuk and Fred Hamprecht.
-My focus lies on deep learning and computer vision, with a particular interest in label efficient learning for instance segmentation, semi- and self-supervised learning and robustness of neural networks.
-I am also a visiting scientist at Fraunhofer HHI working on explainable AI.
-I did my MS in Computer Science at AGH University of Science and Technology (focus: distributed systems, evolutionary algorithms), where I worked with Robert Schaefer.
+I did my MS in Computer Science at AGH University of Science and Technology, where I worked with Robert Schaefer.
 I create and contribute to popular open source machine learning projects.
 Sometimes I DJ.

 Selected Publications